Velocity of Slugs

 Interview with the Author

-Etchings Press: About the quotes before each poem, did the quotes inspire the poems or did you find those after the poems were finished?
+Etchings Press: Did the quotes before each poem inspire the poems or did you find those after the poems were finished?

 Joey Connelly: This question could get complicated.
 I’d like to say first that I love the epigraphs, but so many people have fought me on them and insisted I take them out.
 In workshops especially, people would give constant feedback to lose them.
 I don’t listen well.